Nipple Piercings Beaten to Death

 - Captive Bead or Beaded Ring - A circular ring with a fixed bead or ball or a bead or ball that is held captive by the tension of the ring.
 For piercing and healing, depending on anatomy, I have found that a ring is the best option.
 It is not only lighter than Threaded jewelry, is more secure than threaded jewelry(no worrying about balls coming unscrewed) and is more forgiving when the nipple is erect if there is swelling and endless room for discharge to collect.

 - Standard or Straight Barbells - A straight post with threaded ball or end on each side.
 Another option is the threadless or pressure ends.
 Often the best choice, when there is a lot of pressure on the nipple outward or the nipple/piercing width, is larger than 3/8.
 Another advantage is often Barbells have a smaller profile to reduce how noticeable the piercing is under clothing, and contact with clothing and bedding.
 The main disadvantages are that the ball or ends will need to be check for tightness on a regular base and that the jewelry will need to be replaced with shorter jewelry once healing is completed.
-If the piercing is done at a vertical or any angle other than straight across, Standard Barbells maybe the only option.
+If the piercing is done at a vertical or any angle other than straight across, Standard Barbells may be the only option.
+Though in most cases I suggest Standard Straight Barbells when piercing.

 - Circular Barbells - A circularly shaped horseshoe with two threaded ends.
-Can be used during healing and after the piercing is healed with one main concern, weight.
+It can be used during healing and after the piercing is healed with one main concern, weight.
 Since the ends add additional weight to the jewelry it can increase the risks of migration.
-Has the advantages and disadvantages of a Captive Bead Ring but with the insecurity of threaded ends.
+It has the advantages and disadvantages of a Captive Bead Ring but with the insecurity of threaded ends.

 - Consultation and paperwork